Mr-emeka/all-shades-of-riya/content/posts/song-of-myself.md

 ---
 date: 2019-07-22T22:44:38.000+00:00
 title: Song of Myself
-author: Chiamaka Glory
+author: ''
 hero_image: "../images/ren-ran-bBiuSdck8tU-unsplash.jpg"
 minute_read: 1
-genre: genres
+genre: Romance
+genres: ''
+tags:
+- educative
+- tabs
+- idea
+- joy

 ---
 I have heard what the talkers were talking, the talk of the